Brownout Vs. Blackout: What’s the Difference

 Oct 27th 2024

 In the United States, an average of more than four power outages per year brings us face to face with the reality that the power supply is not always stable.
-When we talk about power failures, we typically encounter two technical terms: brownout (unstable voltage) and blackout (total power outage).
+When we talk about power failures, we typically encounter two technical terms: brownout vs. blackout.

 While these two terms are often used interchangeably, they represent very different situations.
 According to statistics, more than 60 percent of U.S. households have experienced at least one unstable voltage or total power outage in the past year.
 From an office computer suddenly shutting down to a home's air conditioner losing its cooling effect, these can all be signs of a brownout or blackout.
 And in this age of heavy reliance on electricity, it's become especially important to understand the difference between these two situations and how to prevent and respond to them with backup power.